bezysoftware/MVVM-Navigation/README.md

 * Automatic state persistance for tombstoning - the data you send between viewmodels when navigating is persisted and automatically restored.
 Read more [here](doc/state-persistence.md).
 * Adaptive platform navigation - when navigating to new viewmodel, you may not always want to navigate to new Page - e.g. on a larger screen you want to remain on the existing Page and only navigate to new Page when the size of the Window shrinks.
 Read more [here](doc/adaptive-navigation.md).

-## Plumbing
+## Where?

+Install-Package Bezysoftware.Universal.Navigation

+## How do I start?

 There is some plumbing needed to make all this work.
 [This](doc/plumbing.md) page describes all steps you need to undertake when setting up new project.

-## Sample

-There is a sample project you can check out.

-## Where?

-Install-Package Bezysoftware.Universal.Navigation
+You can also take a look at the sample project located [here](src/) (part of the main solution).